-The three mares roam freely in 600 acres of pine forest that grows on gentle petrified sand dune hills.
-Due to the influx of poisonous, invasive plants which have killed three horses the horses have been restricted from outside pastures.
-They are being fed grain until the Department of Agriculture prepares new, clean pastures.
+Nunki once roamed freely in 600 acres of pine forest that grows on gentle petrified sand dune hills.
+Due to the influx of poisonous, invasive plants which have killed horses, the horses were restricted from outside pastures and moved into the 3,800 acre Preserve.

-The mares have not foaled since Hurricane Floyd (1999) when the forest was so badly damaged they spent full time on a nearby citrus farm where they were exposed to a broad range of chemicals (pesticides, herbicides and fertilizers).
+Mares did not foal after Hurricane Floyd (1999) when the forest was so badly damaged they spent full time on a nearby citrus farm where they were exposed to a broad range of chemicals (pesticides, herbicides and fertilizers).
 They grazed full time on over rich feed, became obese and developed hoof problems.
 It is not known (and probably never will be) if the foot problems were the result of the obesity, the over rich diet, or the chemicals.
 Likely a combination of all factors produced the deadly results.

 Similarly, the lack of reproduction is likely a result of several factors; the horses foaled successfully and consistently before their extended time on the farm.
 While they had other problems before they were brought into the Preserve, when they were able to ‘commute’ between forest and farm (before the hurricane) they had no reproductive problems.

-Two deaths during the summer of 2009, Mare Bellatrix II and Stallion Mimosa, have been attributed to accidental ingestion of poisonous Lantana Sage.
-The death of Achernar in 2010 had some similaritites but no necropsy was possible.
-The nearby farm was clear cut and left fallow and has been invaded by Brazilian Pepper and the sage.
-The horses know to not eat the sage but it became so thick in the pastures that we have assumed they ate it by accident and we have closed the pastures.
+Two deaths during the summer of 2009, Mare Bellatrix II and Stallion Mimosa, have been attributed to liver failure.
+The death of Achernar in 2010 had some similarities but no necropsy was possible.

-The horses’ origins are open to debate, with few facts available but since the horses were imported from Cuba for logging work, and Columbus once had two horse farms in Cuba, and since the horses’ DNA very specifically indicates Spanish Colonial, their lineage seesm fairly certain..
-When the horses were slaughtered nearly to extinction in the late 60’s, the gene pool became so small that they now all are genetically very similar
+The horses’ origins are open to debate, with few facts available but since the horses were imported from Cuba for logging work, and Columbus once had two horse farms in Cuba, and since the horses’ DNA very specifically indicates Spanish their lineage seems fairly certain.
+When the horses were slaughtered nearly to extinction in the late 1960s, the gene pool became so small that they were driven into a genetic bottleneck.

-The horses in Cuba today in no way resemble ours.
+The only horses in Cuba today that resemble ours are the street horses.
+Nothing raised by the government resembles ours.
 DNA work is not available for Cuban horses.